-In particular, configurations of $X$ contain arbitrarily large $r$-components for some $r$.
+In particular, supports of configurations of $X$ contain arbitrarily large $r$-components for some $r$.
 By Lemma~\ref{lem:MPC}, $X$ then contains a preroad configuration.
-This is the interesting case, and in the rest of the proof we show that then $X$ is the orbit closure of a highway.
+In the rest of the proof we show that then $X$ is the orbit closure of a highway.

-Define the set $Y_m \subset (\Sigma^{\Z^2})^m$ as the set of $m$-tuples of configurations such that for any $n$, the $n \times n$ central patterns of those configurations can be found in the same $n$ rows of a configuration of $X$, separated by at least distance $n$ (but allowing said configuration to contain more nonzero symbols on those rows, and anything outside these $m$ $(n \times n)$-rectangles).
+Define the set $Y_m \subset (\Sigma^{\Z^2})^m$ as the set of $m$-tuples of configurations such that for any $n$, the $n \times n$ central patterns of those configurations can be found in the same $n$ rows of a configuration of $X$, separated by at least distance $n$ (but allowing said configuration to contain more nonzero symbols on those rows, and anything outside these $m$ many $(n \times n)$-rectangles).
 More precisely,

-Note that every $Y_m$ is closed under simultaneous translation in all coordinates $\sigma_v(x_1, \ldots, x_m) = (\sigma_v(x_1), \ldots, \sigma_v(x_m))$.
-It is also closed under horizontal translation of any individual component: $(x_1, \ldots, x_i, \ldots x_m) \in Y_m \implies (x_1, \ldots, \sigma_{(j,0)}(x_i), \ldots x_m) \in Y_m$.
+Note that every $Y_m$ is closed under simultaneous translation in all coordinates $\sigma^{\bol v}(x^1, \ldots, x^m) = (\sigma^{\bol v}(x^1), \ldots, \sigma^{\bol v}(x^m))$.
+It is also closed under horizontal translation of any individual component: $(x^1, \ldots, x^i, \ldots x^m) \in Y_m \implies (x^1, \ldots, \sigma^{(j,0)}(x^i), \ldots x^m) \in Y_m$.